I'm trying to survive late stage capitalism, give me your clicks.

 This got me thinking.
 As of this moment, Avatar Korra, Avatar Kyoshi, Rangi, Asami, and Kya are the only canon Queers.
 But there must be other Queer theories within this fandom.

-For example, I read Avatar the Last Airbender and Legend of Korra fanfiction because I’m not satisfied with the universe’s Queer presence.
-As a whole, media either ignores Queer existience or quickly kills off their Queer characters, erasing an entire group of people from the public eye.
-Without fanfiction I’d be denied a chance to see myself in fictional worlds that offer an escape from this current one.
+For example, I read Avatar the Last Airbender and Legend of Korra fan fiction because I’m not satisfied with the universe’s Queer presence.
+As a whole, media either ignores Queer existence or quickly kills off their Queer characters, erasing an entire group of people from the public eye.
+Without fan fiction I’d be denied a chance to see myself in fictional worlds that offer an escape from this current one.
 We all deserve to see ourselves in the media we consume, and as of now fanfiction provides the majority of that media.

 Nuances like the awkward confusion one’s first same-sex attraction and eventual relationship can bring, or in Queer folks hiding their love for one another in front of loved ones and society at large, or in the relationships Queer men have within a violently homophobic society and the fathers that society creates.